Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

 ```

 # Heap verification test

+In order to run a heap verification test, you must change to the
+`scripts/` directory and run the `./heap_verification.sh` script.
+It
+will configure and recompile all of the libraries for heap
+verification and then perform a heap verification test.
+If successful,
+you should see `ODT verification success` printed to the screen.

+> :warning: **The rest of the heap verification test instructions is
+> already captured in the `./heap_verification.sh` script**: we leave
+> the instructions in to document how the script works.

 The client and server are by default configured for heap
 verification.
 If you wish to test this out follow the steps
 bellow.
 For stack verification, see next section.